-Investments authorized by debt agreements Specific rating requirement U.S. government obligations N/A U.S. federal agency debt instruments N/A State and local government debt securities One of the two highest rating categories by Moody's and S&P, and if rated by Fitch, in one of the two highest rating categories Certificates of deposit, savings accounts, deposit accounts, or money market deposits insured by the Federal Deposit Insurance Corporation (FDIC) N/A Certificates of deposit collateralized by U.S. government or federal agency obligations N/A Federal funds or bankers' acceptances Prime-1 or A3 or better by Moody's, A-1 or A or better by S&P and, if rated by Fitch, F-1 or A or better Commercial paper Prime-1 or better by Moody's and A-1 or better by S&P and, if rated by Fitch, F-1 or better Repurchase agreements with terms up to 30 days, secured by U.S. government or federal agency obligations A or better by both Moody's and S&P and, if rated by Fitch, A or better Medium-term corporate notes with maximum maturity of five years One of the three highest applicable rating categories, or approved in writing, by S&P, and, if rated by Fitch, one of the three highest applicable rating categories Money market mutual funds AAAm-G, AAA-m, or AA-m by S&P and, if rated by Moody's, Aaa, Aa1 or Aa2 and, if rated by Fitch, AAA or AA Investment agreements N/A

-^{} Investments may be allowed if the agency certifies to the trustee that the investment was approved in writing by each rating agency, which has assigned a rating to the agency's bonds, and by the agency's bond insurer.
+Investments authorized by debt agreements Specific ratiug requirement U.S. government obligations N/A U.S. federal agency debt instruments N/A State and local government debt securities One of the two highest rating categories by Moody's and S&P, and if rated by Fitch, in one of the two highest rating categories Certificates of deposit, savings accounts, deposit accounts, or money market deposits insured by the Federal Deposit Insurance Corporation (FDIC) N/A Certificates of deposit collateralized by U.S. government or federal agency obligations N/A Federal funds or bankers' acceptances Prime-1 or A3 or better by Moody's, A-1 or A or better by S&P and, if rated by Fitch, F-1 or A or better Commercial paper Prime-1 or better by Moody's and A-1 or better by S&P and, if rated by Fitch, F-1 or better Repurchase agreements with terms up to 30 days, secured by U.S. government or federal agency obligations A or better by both Moody's and S&P and, if rated by Fitch, A or better Medium-term corporate notes with maximum maturity of five years One of the three highest applicable rating categories, or approved in writing, by S&P, and, if rated by Fitch, one of the three highest applicable rating categories Money market mutual funds AAAm-G, AAA-m, or AA-m by S&P and, if rated by Moody's, Aaa, Aa1, or Aa2 and, if rated by Fitch, AAA or AA Investment agreements N/A Investments may be allowed if the Agency of approved in writing by each rating Agence certifies to the trustee that the investment was cy, which has assigned a rating to the Agency's approved in writing by each rating Agency, which has assigned a rating to the Agency's bonds, and by the Agency's bond insurer.